Cervical artificial disc replacement complications

 - In her case, we determined that she would likely respond very favorably to Prolotherapy injections to stabilize the segment of her cervical spine instability.

 Cervical spinal alignment and curvature after disc replacement surgery

-This is the progression of Cervical neck instability.
-The neck has a natural “backwards C” shape.
-Degenerative disease causes a normal lordotic curve to end up as an “S” or “Snake” curve.
+This is the progression of cervical neck instability.
+The neck has a natural “backward C” shape.
+Cervical instability causes a normal lordotic curve to end up as an “S” or “Snake” curve, or cervical dysstructure.